tumagonx/nwjs_docs_old/How-to-package-and-distribute-your-apps.md

 9. There should be a new `app_boxed.exe` in the program folder now.

 Now you can move and distribute the single `app_boxed.exe` to anywhere, without any `nw.pak` and `*.dll` files.

+## Setup on Windows

+Instead of packaging your app in one exe file, you can create a setup which contains all necessary files.
+A free software for easily creating setups is Inno Setup: http://www.jrsoftware.org/isinfo.php

+An example for a setup configuration can be found here: https://github.com/SSilence/sum/blob/master/setup.iss